 - Identify influencing and negotiating skills in a setting where you do not have direct authority to advocate for action

-Stefi is a global health academic with a background in history.
-She taught planetary health at Queen Mary University of London and public health at Norwich Medical School.
+Stefi is a global health academic who has taught planetary health at Queen Mary University of London and public health at Norwich Medical School and Azim Premji University, India.